ALL STAR BASEBALL LEAGUE, INC.

 11.1 The umpire’s decision is final on the field.
 After lodging notice of protest on the field, follow Babe Ruth procedures by marking play in the scorebook and then contacting the Division Commissioner stating the reason for the protest action.

 11.2 A protest committee shall decide said protest.
-The protest committee shall consist of the President, Vice President and a Director not directly involved in the protest.
+The protest committee shall consist of the President and that Divisions Commissioner(s).
 The protest committee shall take all relevant matters into consideration.

 11.3 For each playoff game a representative of the President shall be on hand and shall form a protest committee for each game.
 Each committee shall include the President’s representative and a representative from each of the two teams playing the game.
 The President’s representative shall choose each team representative from those suggested by each team manager.

 12.1 The coach of the winning team must notify the Division Commissioner via the league website at www.ltabaseball.com within 24 hours in order to get credit for the win.
-The winning coach must have the score, all pitchers names for both teams, and the innings pitched for all pitchers.
-Losses mwill be recorded by the Division Commissioner unless he is properly notified, within 24 hours, and has all the required information.
+The winning coach must have the score, all pitchers names for both teams, and the number of pitches thrown for all pitchers.
+Losses will be recorded by the Division Commissioner unless he is properly notified, within 24 hours, and has all the required information.

 12.2 In the event of a tie game, the home team coach must notify the Division Commissioner via the league website at www.ltabaseball.com within 24 hours in order to get credit for the tie.
-The home team coach must have the score, all pitchers’ names for both teams, and the innings pitched for all pitchers.
+The home team coach must have the score, all pitchers’ names for both teams, and the number of pitches thrown for all pitchers.
 No ties shall be recorded by the Division Commissioner unless he is properly notified within 24 hours and has all the required information.